 The P.L.A.Y.
 Response – Achieving Work / Life Balance

-Given the competitive marketplace, some job applicants are experiencing a sense of pressure to prove that they would be willing to give 110 percent, 24/7.
-While demonstrating enthusiasm and eagerness for the work and the position is certainly admirable, most people really do NOT want their professional lives to consume their entire lives.
-And some more enlightened organizations are being recognized for their work/life balance philosophies providing such perks as flexible scheduling, generous vacations, onsite daycare, and even subsidized meals.
+Given the competitive marketplace, job applicants can feel pressured to prove that they’re willing to give 110 percent, all the time.
+While demonstrating enthusiasm and eagerness for a role is an admirable trait, most people do not want their professional endeavors to consume their entire lives.

-One thing you can do to help you discern how to achieve balance in your life is to prioritize what work and life values are important to you.
-Once you know what you value, you can notice how you spend your time and adjust and reallocate that to ensure that the way you are spending your time is in alignment with your values.
+One thing to help you discern how to achieve balance in your life is to prioritize what personal and professional values are most important to you.
+Once you know what you value, you can take stock of how you spend your time, then adjust and reallocate that to ensure that the way you are spending your time is in alignment with your values.
+In taking care of yourself, you’re improving the quality of your own life, and as is often the case, this shows ripple improvement in the quality of life for those around you.

-In order to realign how you spend your time with your values, try what I call the P.L.A.Y. response:
+To realign how you spend your time with your values, try what I call the P.L.A.Y. method:

-Prioritize – as Steven Covey wrote, “The key is not to prioritize what’s on your schedule but to schedule your priorities.”
+• PRIORITIZE – as Stephen Covey wrote, “The key is not to prioritize what’s on your schedule but to schedule your priorities.”
 If dinner with your partner is the only time you get to talk, and your relationship is high on your list of values but you’ve been skipping meals to study, it is time to re-prioritize.

-Accept – When balance is a priority for you, there are some things you may have to accept.
-For instance, things may not be perfect right now.
+• ACCEPT – Things may not feel balanced right now.
 But remember, now (and this) won’t last forever.
-Accept also that stress comes from the way we perceive the world, not from the way the world really is.
-Every reaction I have is a choice, and sometimes a deep breath may be healthier than getting angry.
-Know that change requires commitment, and be compassionate with yourself as you make the effort to bring balance into your life.
-Finally, perhaps not everybody will agree with the choices you make.
-You can even accept that it is okay if not everyone agrees with you!
+Stress can come from the way we perceive the world, not always from the way the world really is.
+Every reaction we have is a choice, and sometimes a deep breath may be healthier than getting angry.
+Know that change requires commitment and self compassion as you aim to bring balance into your life.
+It’s also okay if not everyone agrees with the choices you’re making to care for yourself.

-You – keep in mind what was mentioned earlier.
-You will be healthier and enhance the quality of your own life and those around you when you are in balance.
+• YOU – You will be healthier and enhance the quality of your own life and those around you when you are in balance.
 Here are a few tips to help you maintain or regain balance:

 2. Five minutes of intentional alone time in the morning.
 Enjoy the silence, reflect, ground yourself for the day.